Surrogacy is an arrangement in which a woman carries and delivers a child for another couple or person.

 City Fertility Centre cannot assist in the process of finding a surrogate.
-Intended parents (people wishing to become parents through surrogacy) may find a woman willing to be a surrogate themselves; however, it is illegal to advertise for surrogates or for a woman to advertise that she is willing to become a surrogate.
+Intended parents (people wishing to become parents through surrogacy) may find a woman willing to be a surrogate themselves Please refer to your state legislation in regards to advertising for surrogates.

 The intended parent(s), surrogate and surrogate’s partner will be asked to attend a consultation with a specialist, where the medical procedures involved will be explained to them and all relevant medical details checked.

-The City Fertility Centre Review Panel consists of specialists, fertility coordinators, scientists, national managers and counsellors.
-The Surrogacy Panel reviews the medical history and screening blood test results from the surrogate and commissioning parents, and provides recommendations for the specialist.
-The specialist will then inform the surrogate and/or commissioning parents whether they are able to proceed to the counselling and legal stage.
-For Victoria, please note that all surrogacy arrangements must be approved by the Health Department’s Patient Review Panel.
-Visit health.vic.gov.au.
+During the preliminary review, the Surrogacy Committee reviews the medical history and screening blood test results from the surrogate and intended parents, and provides recommendations for the specialist.
+The specialist will then inform the surrogate and/or intended parents whether they are able to proceed to the counselling and legal stage.

-When the surrogacy arrangement is in place (after legal and medical consultation), you, your partner, your surrogate and her partner must present to City Fertility Centre to talk to our fertility coordinator about the details of cycle treatment the specialist has ordered, such as:
+When the surrogacy arrangement is in place (after legal and medical consultation), intended parent(s) and the surrogate (and her partner) must present to City Fertility Centre for Patient Education Presentation.
+Our fertility nurse will discuss the details of the cycle treatment the specialist has ordered, such as:

 The costs will vary depending on your particular case.
-They will consist of your lawyer’s fees, City Fertility Centre’s charges and costs your surrogate may incur, such as additional medical or travel expenses.
-For further information regarding City Fertility Centre fees, please contact us.
+They will consist of your lawyer’s fees, City Fertility’s charges and costs your surrogate may incur, such as additional medical or travel expenses.
+For further information regarding City Fertility fees, please contact us.